-Another restaurant, located conveniently near the Kowloon Mosque is Hung’s Chinese Restaurant .
-Hidden in a corner of Chungking Mansions at Tsim Sha Tsui, it offers an array of Chinese food — and for the travellers, free Wi-Fi!
+Another restaurant, located conveniently near the Kowloon Mosque is Hung’s Chinese Restaurant.
+Hidden in a corner of Chungking Mansions at Tsim Sha Tsui, it offers an array of Chinese food — and free Wi-Fi!

 This halal-certified restaurant boasts a wonderful dining experience with dishes that include stir-fried chicken with Chinese herbs, fish and vegetables.
 The portions here are huge!

 An establishment that started in the 1950s, Islam Restaurant has many local food awards under its belt.
-With two outlets in Kowloon itself, this restaurant is the locals’ favourite as well.
+With two outlets in Kowloon itself, this restaurant is popular as well.